-To access the Web-based Utility, launch Internet Explorer or Netscape Navigator, and enter the Router's default IP address, 192.168.1.1, in the Address field.
-Then, press Enter.
+To access the Web-based Utility, launch Internet Explorer or Netscape Navigator, and enter the Router's default IP address.
+192.168.1.1. in the Address field.
+Then press Enter.

-A password request page will appear.
+A password request page, shown in Figure 6-1 will appear.
 (Non-Windows XP users will see a similar screen.)
 Leave the User Name field blank.
 The first time you open the Web-based Utility, use the default password admin.
 (You can set a new password from the Administration tab's Management screen.)
-Click the OK button to continue.
+Then click the OK button.